pri-k/docs-mysql/README.md

 **Note**: Branches v1.9 through v1.4, v2.0 and v2.1 are no longer published as live documentation.
 However, documentation for those versions of PDFs is available as PDFs.

+## Where is the book repository?

+The book repo associated with this content repo is **docs-book-mysql** (https://github.com/pivotal-cf/docs-book-mysql).

 ## Partials

 Cross-product partials for **VMware Tanzu SQL [MySQL]** are single sourced from the [Services Partials](https://github.com/pivotal-cf/docs-partials) repo.